Propose a New Experiential Global Learning Program

 - Consider ways to integrate experiential learning opportunities, such as internships, service learning, field work, clinical rotations, teacher shadowing, or research.

-- Review our general policies and procedures and, if you propose a UConn Program, our custom program procedures.
+- Review our general policies and procedures and, if you propose a Custom Program, our custom program procedures.

-When you are ready to start a new proposal, contact our Director, Matthew Yates, and Custom Programs Specialist, Krista Miller.
+When you are ready to start a new proposal, contact our Custom Programs Specialist, Krista Miller.
 We are more than willing to brainstorm ideas and consider program options.

 Please note that all new programs must gain approval from the Office of Global Affairs.
 New programs generally take at least nine months to one year from proposal to student mobility, so plan ahead!

-- Complete a Program Proposal Form in collaboration with Education Abroad.
+- Complete a Program Proposal Form in collaboration with Experiential Global Learning.
 You will need to secure signatures from your Department Head and Dean.

-- The Director of Education Abroad will submit your proposal before the Education Abroad Advisory Committee (EAAC).
+- The Director of Experiential Global Learning will submit your proposal before the Education Abroad Advisory Committee (EAAC).

 - The EAAC will provide feedback for ultimate approval by the Vice President for Global Affairs.

-If your program is a new UConn Program (rather than an Affiliated or Exchange Program), the Director and Custom Programs Specialist then will work with Procurement Services to source contractors for your program and with you on a program budget.
+If your program is a new Fee-Based Program (in which UConn contracts directly with a vendor), the Custom Programs Specialist then will work with Procurement Services to source contractors for your program and with you on a program budget.